Empirical Measures, Geodesic Lengths, and a Variational Formula in First-Passage Percolation: Chapters , , and ( remaining proofs )

-The constraint set for the variational formula is constructed in Section \ref{constraint_sec}, and then Section \ref{var_form_proof} proves the actual formula in tandem with Theorem \ref{minimizers_thm}.
-Finally, the proof of Theorem \ref{tree_thm} is given in Section \ref{tree_proof} and incidentally leads to the following deterministic statement unrelated to FPP: \begin{itemize} \item Theorem \ref{weak_to_strong_thm}: If a sequence of probability measures on $[0,1]$ converges weakly, and the relative entropy of each measure with respect to some fixed Radon probability measure is uniformly bounded, then the sequence converges strongly. \end{itemize} I have not been able to locate any previous observation of this fact.
+The constraint set for the variational formula is constructed in Chapter \ref{constraint_sec}, and then Chapter \ref{var_form_proof} proves the actual formula in tandem with Theorem \ref{minimizers_thm}.
+Finally, the proof of Theorem \ref{tree_thm} is given in Chapter \ref{tree_proof} and incidentally leads to the following deterministic statement unrelated to FPP: \begin{itemize} \item Theorem \ref{weak_to_strong_thm}: If a sequence of probability measures on $[0,1]$ converges weakly, and their relative entropies with respect to some fixed Radon probability measure are uniformly bounded, then the sequence converges strongly. \end{itemize} I have not been able to locate any previous observation of this fact.